11ume/kable-core/README.md

 * Refactor the code every time you can.

-* Don't make elegant code, the code too elegant can be difficult to understand for others.
+* Don't make too elegant the code, this type of code can be difficult to understand for others.

 * Avoid switch statement, use object literals.